Openstack Monitoring: Cloud Performance Tools

 There is an old saying in IT: "Tough guys never do backups."
 While this kind of thinking doesn't prevent infrastructures from functioning, it's definitely asking for trouble.
 And the same goes for monitoring.

 Having gone through all the pain of polishing an OpenStack installation, I can see why it might seem like a better idea to grab a couple of beers in a local bar than spend additional hours fighting Nagios or Cacti.
-In the world of bare metal these tools seem to do the job—they warn about abnormal activities and provide insight into trend graphs.
+In the world of bare metal these OpenStack application performance management tools seem to do the job—they warn about abnormal activities and provide insight into trend graphs.

 Proper methods of dealing with this mess are in their infancy – and could even be worth launching a startup company around.
 This post is an attempt to shed some light on the various aspects of cloud monitoring, from the hardware to the user's cloud ecosystem.

-In cloud environments, we can identify three distinct areas for monitoring:
+In cloud environments, we can identify three distinct areas for monitoring at a glance:

 You might also want to take a look at Zenoss ZenPack for Openstack.